Get to know me!

 Amateur Radio clubs and groups:

-Yakima County Radio Amateurs (founding Member and President)
+Yakima County Radio Amateurs (founding Member, current President and Trustee)

 Eastern Washington Amateur Radio Group (Member)